rohankalbag/natural-language-processing/assignment-1/readme.md

+# Natively Implemented Fully Connected Neural Network for Palindrome Detection in Binary Strings

-## CS772 : Deep Learning for NLP : Assignment 1
+## Assignment 1 - CS772 - Deep Learning for NLP

 This is our attempt at the first assignment of the course CS772.